mrdotss/cold-automation-forensic/README.md

 ### Prerequisites

+Also documented [here](https://s3.wasabisys.com/c343765-a/User-Manual/RAAS%20-%20User%20Manual%20v1.0.pdf) with  how to use.
 Ensure the following dependencies are installed on your system:

 - **Python 3.10+**
 - **SDK Platform Tools** (Add to your PATH)